Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-LeadTime | int | Booking is allowed up to x minutes prior to the starting time of the booking slot (where x is the LeadTime in minutes)
+LeadTime | int | Minimum time period (in minutes) prior to the booking slot when the user is allowed for booking the slot.
+For example, if 60 minutes and booking slot is from 1 pm to 3 pm, user cannot book this slot anytime after 12 pm